MicrosoftDocs/visualstudio-docs/docs/profiling/running-profiling-tools-with-or-without-the-debugger.md

 >[!NOTE]
 >You can use the non-debugger performance tools with Windows 7 and later.
 Windows 8 or later is required to run the debugger-integrated profiling tools.

 The non-debugger **Performance Profiler** and the debugger-integrated **Diagnostic Tools** provide different information and experiences.
 Debugger-integrated tools show you breakpoints and variable values.
-Non-debugger tools run on something closer to the end-user experience.
+Non-debugger tools give you results closer to the end-user experience.

 To help decide which tools and results to use, consider the following points: